All Episodes

 They were probably not as available.

-Like, was CNN covering this sort of stuff?
+Was CNN covering this sort of stuff?

-Would it have even gotten coverage, pre-social media?
+Would it have even gotten coverage pre-social media?

 Probably not.

-That was about a month.
+That was about a month back.

 And then they're also simultaneously allowing millions of migrants in a year who the vast, vast majority of them are not providing an upgrade in any department.